Inman Park/Reynoldstown station

-Inman Park / Reynoldstown is a train station in Atlanta, Georgia, serving the Blue Line of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
+Inman Park / Reynoldstown is an at-grade subway station in Atlanta, Georgia, serving the Blue Line of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
 It also serves the Green Line on weekdays, and has two side platforms and two tracks.
 This station opened June 30, 1979.

 The station primarily serves the communities of Inman Park and Reynoldstown and is located near the Edgewood Retail District.
 Bus service is provided at this station to Virginia-Highland, Little Five Points, East Atlanta Village, Georgia State University (Decatur), Georgia Department of Labor, Children's Healthcare of Atlanta at Egleston, Center of Disease Control (CDC), Emory University, Michael C. Carlos Museum, MTC and Emory University Hospital.
 366 parking spaces are available on site.